godak9/Credit_Card_Analysis_Machin_Learning/README.md

 ### Undersampling Technique
 Using an under-sampling technique, the majority class was resampled to make it smaller.
 Then, the resampled data was fit to a logistic regression model.

-#### Model 3: **ClusterCentroids** techinque
+#### Model 3: **ClusterCentroids** algorithm
 Using the cluster centroid technique algorithm, clusters of the majority class instances were identified and _synthetic instances_ (centroids) were generated.
 These instances were representative of the clusters and used as the data points for the majority class.
-For this section I imported the **ClusterCentroids** class from the **imblearn.under_sampling** module.
-I first created an instance of the **ClusterCentroids** algorithm, then resampled the data using this algorithm, and, finally, fit the resampled data to a **LogisticRegression** model using the **lbfgs** solver.
+For this section, I imported the **ClusterCentroids** class from the **imblearn.under_sampling** module.
+To used this class, I first created an instance of the **ClusterCentroids** algorithm, then resampled the data using this algorithm, and, finally, fit the resampled data to a **LogisticRegression** model using the **lbfgs** solver.
 The computer generated predictions using the resampled data.
 The **ClusterCentroids** algorithm reduced the majority class by 52,722 samples.
 ```
 # Resampling the data using the ClusterCentroids resampler
 from imblearn.under_sampling import ClusterCentroids